 For some reason, this format was particularly common for British science fiction series.

-Sometimes used as a format for one segment within a Variety Show
+Used as a format for a segment within a Variety Show:

 - The namesake segments of Rocky and Bullwinkle.

 - Around the World in 79 Days on The Cattanooga Cats.